isomerpages/cris-precise/_research/Call for Proposals.md

 4. Projects that are out of scope (e.g. do not align with participant consents) will be declined.

-5. Data access for Flagship Projects will be made available under the PRECISE-SG100K Umbrella data access approval from TRUST<sup>[1]</sup>;Data Access Committee (DAC).
+5. Data access for Flagship Projects will be made available under the PRECISE-SG100K Umbrella data access approval from TRUST<sup>[1]</sup> Data Access Committee (DAC).

 6. Other approved Driver Projects will need to apply for data access separately to either TRUST DAC (if clinical data are requested) or the PRECISE-SG100K DAC (if only research phenotype and/or genomic data are requested).